 Just as we can optimize images for page speed, we can optimize our content for keyword relevance.
 Google's ultimate objective is to deliver the best result possible for people searching for a given term, so ensuring that your content is well-written, thorough, and mistake-free is a relatively simple way to improve your search engine rankings.

 Quick tip: Think about what search terms ("keywords") a potential visitor may type into Google, and be sure to include those in detail on your page.

 You see meta tags all the time, probably without realizing it!
 See below for an example of Givebutter's own search result on Google, featuring our "Meta Title" and "Meta Description":

 Quick tip: Use a platform like Givebutter to have peace of mind knowing your meta tags are already set and optimized to the full extent possible.
 Givebutter also makes it easy to customize your Meta Title and Meta Description if you'd like to change the defaults:

-This is one of the more challenging aspects of SEO, but also one of the most important if you are serious about improving SEO relevance over time.
-You could easily complete the steps outlined above and you'd be in great shape, but SEO is an evolving process and often requires frequent tweaking to ensure ongoing success.
+This is one of the more challenging aspects of SEO and one of the most important if you are serious about improving SEO relevance over time.
+You could easily complete the steps outlined above, and you'd be in great shape, but SEO is an evolving process and often requires frequent tweaking to ensure ongoing success.

-Quick tip: Integrate Google Analytics with a platform like Givebutter to track page visits and key events to see how your visitors are interacting with your content.
+Quick tip: Integrate Google Analytics with a platform like Givebutter to track page visits and key events to see how your visitors interact with your content.